 Two factors influence whether your request will be honored: your insurance policy limitations and local (state) laws and regulations regarding collision repair.

 Some policies may allow for OE parts in all circumstances, while others may allow for OE parts depending on the age of the vehicle.
 Some may specifically call for use of parts that are “like kind and quality,” usually indicating salvage parts.
 In other cases, insurance companies may offer two auto policies; one that specifies that only OE parts be used, and another specifying the use of only alternative parts.

 In addition, there may be policies available through a plan endorsed by your vehicle manufacturer, which assures OE parts for that brand of vehicle.
 Find out before you buy!

-Most states require repair shops and/or insurers to disclose to their customers when something other than OE parts will be used, usually as part of the estimating process.
+Most states including California require repair shops and/or insurers to disclose to their customers when something other than OE parts will be used, usually as part of the estimating process.